Morning, my precious Cossack is standing next to the bed, “Do not be lazy Dahfoney, girls must be fed, you will come and make omelet wiz me.”

 Tasia, “Will you go crazy?”

-Grace B, “I shall review the headsets along with Kota B. Most of the humans here are, to one degree or another, insane enough already.”
+Grace B, “I shall review the headsets along with Kota B. Most of the humans here are, to one degree or another, insane already.”

 Uma giggles, “Tetya Dafna for sure.”